 First, we need to consider the types of factors:

 - Positive Indexing Factors

 For positive ranking factors, widespread adoption is necessary.
 If you’re going to have a level playing field and make any meaningful sense of the web, you need to rely on signals that are consistently used across the web.
 That’s why basic HTML elements still matter so much – they’ve been around longest and therefore have the widest adoption rates.

 A further point that’s important to understand about this is that the ease with which the factor can be manipulated – especially in ways that only affect search engines and not visitors – is inversely proportional to its utility as a positive ranking factor.

-The reason being that everyone wants to rank higher, and people will do whatever they can to achieve that.
+The reason is that everyone wants to rank higher, and people will do whatever they can to achieve that.
 And this often decreases relevance.
 That’s why third party data like links (and CTR for personalized search) is golden for this part of the algo.
-It also explains how Google Bombs were possible – Google overrelied on third party data to rank sites.
+It also explains how Google Bombs were possible – Google over-relied on third party data to rank sites.

 For positive indexing factors, more limited adoption is acceptable where the signal has a high correlation to increased relevance.
 In English, that means that the factor being used just across a few sites will help you index more relevant sites.

 For negative indexing factors, you’ll be taking into account cost-benefit where cost is computer resources and benefit is increased relevance and quality in the index.
 For example, Google recently told us that the extra cost in computer resources for making Googlebot perform funky tricks it couldn’t do previously was worth the benefit of more high-quality content in the index, and thus better longtail SERPs.

 Just my 2 cents.
 I would love to hear from any real engineers what they make of this, as well as some technical friends of mine who would know better than I would… If you liked this post on search geekery, get my RSS feed.